zhufuyi/sponge/README.md

 **Sponge** is a powerful development framework that integrates `automatic code generation`, `Gin and GRPC`.
 Sponge has a rich set of code generation commands, and the generated different functional codes can be combined into a complete service (similar to how artificially broken sponge cells can automatically reassemble into a new complete sponge).
 Sponge provides one-stop project development (code generation, development, testing, api documentation, deployment), it greatly improves development efficiency and reduces development difficulty, develop high-quality projects with a "low code approach".

+Sponge is used to quickly and efficiently develop high-performance back-end services for various application scenarios and requirements, including `web` services, `gRPC` services, `http+gRPC` hybrid services, `gRPC gateway API` services.

 <br>

 ### Sponge Core Design Philosophy